 In a fume hood, prepare 1,500 mL of the optimized EMS concentration solution in distilled water.

-Decant the water out of the flasks and add the optimal concentration of EMS solution in each flask containing 600 imbibed seeds.
+Decant the water out of the flasks and add 300 ml of the optimal concentration of EMS solution in each flask containing 600 imbibed seeds.
 Shake the flasks for 16 h at 75 rpm and RT.

 Decant the EMS and collect the treated seeds in cheese cloth.
 Inactivate the EMS solution and treatment containers with EMS-inactivating solution as done in step 1.4.